CHICO VELO

 You may be asking: If I adopt a path, what is the commitment?

-Do you have the ability to gather volunteers on a semi-monthly to quarterly basis in order to take care of a bike path in Chico?
+Do you have the ability to gather volunteers at least twice a year in order to take care of a bike path in Chico?

 Do you have a love for the community and act as an ambassador for the program while out as a group?